Skip to content

 Command Groups Overview

-• queue: Manage queues (list, pause/resume, inspect delayed & repeatables)
+• queue: Manage and inspect queues (list, pause/resume, delayed, repeatables)

 • job: Inspect, list, retry, remove, or cancel individual jobs